erf-model/ERF/Docs/sphinx_doc/theory/NavierStokesEquations.rst

 Prognostic Equations (Moist)
 ===============================
-Thermodynamics and the Specific Equation of Stats
+Thermodynamics and the Specific Equation of States
 --------------------------------------------------
 We consider a mixture of dry air :math:`\rho_d` and nonprecipitating water vapor :math:`\rho_v`, assumed to be a perfect ideal gas with constant heat capacities
 :math:`C_{vd}`, :math:`C_{vv}`, :math:`C_{pd}`, :math:`C_{pv}`,